JacobeCode/Voice_Translator/README.md

 # Voice_Translator
-This repository contains project created for Speech Technology classes.
+This branch contains implementation of PyAudio module and functions for recording audio from microphone and saving it to wav file.